KempnerInstitute/nodelens/docs/source/api/analysis.rst

 Analysis API Reference
 ======================

-This section documents the analysis and visualization components of the alignment framework.
+This section documents the analysis and visualization components of LossLens.

 Result Aggregation
 ------------------